peterhinch/micropython-nano-gui/DRIVERS.md

 * `init` No args.
 Issues a hardware reset and initialises the hardware.
 This is called by the constructor.
 It needs to explicitly be called to exit from a deep sleep.
  * `sleep` No args.
-Puts the display into deep sleep.
-If called while a refresh is in progress it will block until the refresh is complete. `sleep` should be called before a power down to avoid leaving the display in an abnormal state.
+Puts the display into deep sleep. `sleep` should be  called before a power down to avoid leaving the display in an abnormal state.
+See note on current consumption.
  * `ready` No args.
 After issuing a `refresh` the device will become busy for a period: `ready` status should be checked before issuing `refresh`.
  * `wait_until_ready` No args.
 Pause until the device is ready.